kiranreddigari/Covid-19-Positive-Negative-Web-Application-with-X-Ray-Images-with-CNN-and-Flask/README.md

 --It downloads best model which has less validation loss by using keras checkpoints.

+--put the saved model in a web app folder.

 step4:then run app.py file from command prompt ie., python app.py

 --a url appears when you run it,take that url and copy it in any web browser